-My passion is teaching movement and helping my clients to understand how they move, how they can make it more efficient, pleasurable and driven by kindness towards themselves.
-Moving from theoretical knowledge to embodied knowledge is my goal – making sense in your body.
+My passion is teaching movement and helping my clients to understand how they move.
+How can you make it more efficient, pleasurable and driven by kindness towards yourself?
+We’re moving from theoretical knowledge to embodied knowledge – making sense in your body.

 ‘I hold a degree in Dance Education and a Master of Arts in Dance Performance.
 In Germany, I taught dance to children and adults until moving to Ireland in 2009, where I completed my MA under Dr. Mary Nunan with first class honours.
 Soon after my studies at University of Limerick, I qualified as a Pilates teacher for both Mat and Equipment which I have taught in several studios in Dublin, currently exclusively at Live&Breathe Pilates.

 Since studying dance professionally, I was interested in somatic practices and internal awareness, first from a performance perspective through Butoh, then increasingly to regain and refine functional and natural movements in my classes.
 I trained to become a Somatic Exercise Coach under Martha Peterson in 2014, after giving birth to our son Fionn a few months earlier.
 At that time, I was in pain simply lying down on the floor, never mind lifting a leg.
 During the SEC training, Martha taught me some hands-on releases for one half of my body and the pain disappeared.
 Having trained my body all my life, I was stunned how little I could control the tensions building up.
 Since then, I am working with clients on a one to one basis, as well as in group Somatics classes.
 I felt the need to expand on the training and applied to start the Clinical Somatic Education studies in February 2015.
 I have recently graduated from 3 years of training under Martha Peterson and Laura M. Gates, together with my 8 colleagues from England and Scotland.